Next Steps for Media Literacy in New Mexico

 Here’s what you ask them to support:

 Find their contact information here.

 New Mexico Chapter Leader

 Pamela Pereyra is a media literacy educator and mother of two elementary-aged kids in Taos, New Mexico.
-She has been devoted to media literacy since the late 90s when she was using VHS content to decode and spur discussions dealing with teen issues of the times.
-Today she is founder of JEM (Justice Through Educational Media), which produces media literacy workshops, presentations and programs for youth.
-She believes that media literacy provides an opportunity for students to have a space to reflect on the ever-changing and camouflaging media.
+She has been devoted to media literacy since 1999 when she was using VHS content to decode and spur discussions and media productions dealing with teen issues of the times.
+Today she is founder and executive director of Media Heads, which educates rural New Mexico students, teachers, parents and community stakeholders to think more critically, become active creators of meaningful media in order to transform communities and society in a positive way.
 Working primarily with underserved populations, she finds that youth respond well to collaborative participatory learning where insights are revealed via dialogue and media making.
 In fact, using media literacy as a tool for drug and alcohol prevention has shown positive results in New Mexico.
 She is currently a graduate student of Media Studies at The New School and graduated with a Bachelor of Arts in Communication and Public Relations from the University of South Florida in 1997.
-Get in touch with her at email@example.com
+Get in touch with her at firstname.lastname@example.org